-The General Delegate Beatrice Fiorentino, assisted by film critics Paola Casella, Simone Emiliani, Enrico Azzano and Roberto Manassero, all appointed by the SNCCI, will select a maximum of seven full-length films to take part in the competition, plus two films to be shown out of competition.
-Their judgment is final.
+The General Delegate, Beatrice Fiorentino, assisted by film critics Enrico Azzano, Chiara Borroni, Ilaria Feole and Federico Pedroni, all appointed by the SNCCI, will select a maximum of seven debut feature films to take part in the competition, plus two titles out of competition.
+Their decisions are final.

-— Films must be the director’s first full-length feature or documentary;
+— Films in competition must be the director’s first full-length.

 — Minimum length required is 60 minutes.